mybest

 High Resolution Offers a More Depth and Realism

 Based on the evaluations of our 10-person panel, the highest-rated projector for resolution was again Anker's Cosmos Laser 4K.
-Even the flow of individual strands of hair was delicately rendered, making it feel as if the characters were actually inside the 100-inch screen.
+Even the flow of individual strands of hair was delicately rendered, making it appear as if the characters were actually inside the 100-inch screen.

 Kenzo Konoike